pagkly/Zed/Investopedia4/War Economy Definition.md

 ## How a War Economy Works

 War economy refers to an economy of a country at war.
 A war economy prioritizes the production of goods and services that support war efforts, while also seeking to strengthen the economy as a whole.
-During times of conflict, governments may take measures to prioritize defense and national security expenditures, including [[rationing]](https://www.investopedia.com/terms/r/rationing.asp), in which the government controls the distribution of goods and services, as well as resource allocation.
+During times of conflict, governments may take measures to prioritize defense and national [[Security|security]] expenditures, including [[rationing]](https://www.investopedia.com/terms/r/[[Rationing|rationing]].asp), in which the government controls the distribution of goods and services, as well as resource allocation.
 In times of war, each country approaches the reconfiguration of its economy in a different way and some governments may prioritize particular forms of spending over others.

 For a country with a war economy, tax dollars are primarily used on defense.
-Likewise, if the country is borrowing large amounts of money, those funds may go mostly toward maintaining the military and meeting national security needs.
+Likewise, if the country is borrowing large amounts of money, those funds may go mostly toward maintaining the military and meeting national [[Security|security]] needs.
 Conversely, in countries without such conflict, tax revenue and borrowed money may go more directly toward [[infrastructure]](https://www.investopedia.com/terms/i/infrastructure.asp) and domestic programs, such as education.

 ## Special Considerations